 Donald Schneider graduated from St. Norbert with a degree in business in 1957.
 He was president, CEO and chairman of Schneider National, the now-global transportation, intermodal and logistics provider headquartered in Ashwaubenon.
 Under his leadership the company grew into a trucking and logistics giant, in large part due to Don Schneider's commitment to the company's core values, an unwavering belief that a person's job delivered personal fulfillment and self worth and the early adoption of innovations that would later become industry standards,

 Don Schneider had a longstanding relationship with St. Norbert -- as a student, alumnus and trustee, as well as being a longtime adjunct instructor in the area of finance and business administration.
 He received the St. Norbert College Distinguished Achievement Award in Business in 1979 and the Alma Mater Award in 1991.
 St. Norbert also honored him with an honorary Doctor of Laws degree in 1999.

 He joined the St. Norbert College board of trustees in 1978, a post he held until his death.
 He was also a member of the board of directors and the executive committee of the Green Bay Packers, and was involved in countless charitable causes.

-For more information about the MBA program, visit http://www.snc.edu/mba.
+For more information about the proposed MBA program, visit http://www.snc.edu/mba.

-To arrange an interview about the Donald J. Schneider School of Business and Economics and MBA program, contact Mike Counter at firstname.lastname@example.org or 920-403-3089.
+To arrange an interview about the Donald J. Schneider School of Business and Economics and the proposed MBA program, contact Mike Counter at firstname.lastname@example.org or 920-403-3089.